 This week saw a breakthrough for regulation of indoor air quality in the United States.
 On September 30, the California Energy Commission (CEC) held a workshop on the health effects of gas appliances.
 This historic workshop highlighted the ways in which the CEC can help reduce the health impacts…

-Denise Grab is a Manager on RMI’s Building Electrification team, where she works to eliminate greenhouse gas emissions from buildings in the Western States.
+Denise Grab is a Manager on RMI’s Carbon-Free Building team, where she works to eliminate greenhouse gas emissions from buildings in the Western States.